Teplitsa/kandinsky/README.md

 - Gamification in configuration and content filling
 - Open Source

 The whole team of Teplitsa is working on the topic.
-Join the community of testers: [testing community e-mail]
+Join the community of testers on Telegram – https://t.me/joinchat/AAAAAENN3prSrvAs7KwWrg